BMS Vs. Janssen: Which Company Will Dominate The Multiple Myeloma Treatment Market This Decade?

 Global Sales Trends of BMS and Janssen's Approved Multiple Myeloma Therapies

-BMS has established a comprehensive multiple myeloma treatment strategy; the company is quite optimistic about CELMoDs replacing REVLIMID in earlier lines of multiple myeloma treatment.
-Now, it remains to be seen whether CELMoDs can live up to such high expectations or will they be an utter disappointment.
-Further trials and clinical data would undoubtedly tell whether CELMoDs would become the next blockbuster.
+BMS has established a comprehensive multiple myeloma treatment strategy; the company is quite optimistic about CELMoDs replacing REVLIMID in earlier lines of treatment.
+Now, it remains to be seen whether CELMoDs can live up to such high expectations or will be an utter disappointment.
+Further trials and clinical data will undoubtedly tell whether CELMoDs will become the next blockbuster.

 Janssen and BMS are competing head-to-head in the BCMA CAR-T space